 How do I set up an itchfunding page on itch?

-A better version of this tutorial is incoming still, but if you make a sale with a funding goal for your game, you can get a cool little countdown bar!
+A better version of this tutorial is in the works, but if you make a sale with a funding goal for your game, you can get a cool little countdown bar!
 Feel free to message me on twitter (@Keganexe) if you need any help setting one up!

 PlusOneExp Itchfunding Panels:

 I'll update all of this with overall notes on the panels somewhere down the line, but here are the unedited interviews for the time being!

 Part 2 with Adam Bell, Nic Masyk, and Keganexe: